 - Union strategic and campaign planning

 - Grassroots and foundation fundraising

 Compensation: Salary is $61,800.
-Generous benefits and vacation are provided.
+Health-care benefits and vacation are provided.

 We believe in a healthy work-life balance, and most work happens during regular office hours—but there are frequent evening organizing calls, weekend Troublemakers Schools, speaking trips, and demonstrations.
 Every other year, we have a few very busy months planning the Conference!

-Women, people of color, and LGBTQ people are strongly encouraged to apply.
+Women, Black people, Indigenous people, people of color, and LGBTQ+ people are strongly encouraged to apply.

 How to Apply:

 Please send resume to jobs[at]labornotes[dot]org.
 In lieu of a cover letter, please answer the following questions:

 - Tell us about an organizing challenge you’ve faced and how you overcame it.
 Please provide a concrete example.

 - What does rank-and-file unionism mean to you?
 Can you describe how it has influenced your work as an organizer and provide an example?